AgencyFit Readiness Assessment™

 Security

-Whether governance, control, risk, and compliance concerns are engaged early enough.
+Whether governance, control, risk, and compliance conditions are engaged early enough.

-Security, compliance, privacy, or governance stakeholders are being involved early enough to shape the path.
+Security, compliance, privacy, or governance stakeholders are involved early enough to shape the path.

 Control requirements or approval boundaries are understood before selection or implementation decisions advance.